-Newberry College is accredited by the Southern Association of Colleges and Schools, Commission on Colleges (SACSCOC) to award Bachelor's Degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or call 404-679-4500 for questions about the accreditation of Newberry College.
+Newberry College is accredited by the Southern Association of College and Schools Commission on Colleges (SACSCOC) to award the Baccalaureate degree.
+Questions about the accreditation of Newberry College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).